JackWink/Weather/README.md

 ##Installing

-Run `chmod +x weather.py` to ensure it's set to execute.
-Move `weather.py` to into a directory in your `$PATH` variable (`/usr/bin` or `/usr/local/bin` typically).
-Optionally rename it to `weather`.
+Run `sudo python setup.py install`

 ##Testing

-Install the requirements.txt file, you'll need coverage and nose.
 If you're using windows or linux, edit the Makefile and uncomment the line relative to your OS.
+You'll need nose and coverage installed.

-Run `make test` to run the unit tests, and `make` if you want to run the unit tests and generate a coverage report.
+Run `make test` to run the unit tests, and `make coverage` if you want to run the unit tests and generate a coverage report.